CarCare360/CarCare360Project/README.md

 ## Introduction
     This project aims to develop a CRM system for a vehicle maintenance centre.
-This system will provide a mobile and web-based system in order to make customer relationship management (CRM) easier and attract more customers.
+This system will provide a web-based system in order to make customer relationship management (CRM) easier and attract more customers.
     The proposed system will make the following tasks easier: Customer Data Management, Sales Management, Marketing Automation, Customer Service and